 To make this a vegetarian cheddar ale soup, saute the vegetables in 3 tablespoons of canola oil or unsalted butter instead of the bacon fat and swap the chicken broth for veggie broth.

-This recipe makes 2 good-sized dinner servings or 4 appetizer servings.
-The recipe can be easily doubled but depending on the strength of your beer, you may want to adjust the amount you add according to your tastes.
-A half bottle (6 oz) in the recipe below adds a good “punch” of beer flavor to the soup.
+This recipe makes 2 good-sized dinner servings or 4 appetizer servings but the recipe can be easily doubled.
+Depending on the strength of your beer, you may want to adjust the amount you add according to your tastes.
+A half bottle (6 oz) in the recipe here adds a good "punch" of beer flavor to the soup without overwhelming it.

 heavily adapted from Epicurious/Gourmet March 2005